awsdocs/amazon-application-discovery-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Granting permissions for data exploration<a name="security_iam_id-based-policy-examples-ads-export-firehose"></a>

-The AWSDiscoveryContinuousExportFirehosePolicy policy is required to use Data Exploration in Amazon Athena\.
-It allows Amazon Kinesis Data Firehose to write data collected from Application Discovery Service to Amazon S3\.
+The AWSDiscoveryContinuousExportFirehosePolicy policy is required to use data exploration in Amazon Athena\.
+It allows Amazon Kinesis Data Firehose to write data that's collected from Application Discovery Service to Amazon S3\.
 For information about using this policy, see [Creating the AWSApplicationDiscoveryServiceFirehose Role](security-iam-awsmanpol.md#security-iam-awsmanpol-create-firehose-role)\.

 **Example AWSDiscoveryContinuousExportFirehosePolicy**